Xion/coded4/README.markdown

 For more options:

-    $ ./coded4.py --help
+    $ coded4 --help

 ---

-This tiny project is licensed under MIT.
+This small project is licensed under MIT.